| Title: | Tools to Use and Explore the 'BioTIME' Database |

 Total number of records in study

-Grain size in km2, i.e. size of forest plots
+Grain size described in text, i.e. size of forest plots

 Date that the study was added to the database